Skip to content

 Write an Agent

 You define an agent by subclassing Agent inside a plugin.
-The Cat discovers it at startup and registers it by its slug - the id clients use to talk to it.
+The Cat discovers it at startup and registers it by its slug, the id clients use to talk to it.
 No other wiring is necessary.

 The smallest possible agent is just a name and a system prompt.
 No tools, no directives: